One Day in Sedona: A Day Trip From Phoenix

 By Car

-If you’re not from Arizona and intend to rent a car to explore Sedona and the rest of the state, then I suggest browsing on Rentalcars.com to find deals.
+If you’re not from Arizona and intend to rent a car to explore Sedona and the rest of the state, then I suggest browsing Rentalcars.com to find deals.
 The platform aggregates prices from major car hire brands so you can get a good price!

 One of the highlights of this drive is stopping at Tonto Natural Bridge which is believed to be one of the largest natural stone arches in the world.